OCHA-DAP/hdx-signals/docs/PROMPTS.md

 > 'Conflict between agropasturalists surges in the northwest' or
 > 'Military offensive in the south sees surge in fatalities'.
 >
 > Do not include the country name in the output.
-> This output is invalid: 'Insecurity rises in Afghanistan, driven by separatist
+For example, this output is invalid: 'Insecurity rises in Afghanistan, driven by separatist
 > armed groups'
 >
 > Expect the reader to have no context, but this is